+Here in this study, we use the open-source machine learning repository, TensorFlow (Abadi et al., 2016) to implement the LSTM algorithm (Hochreiter and Schmidhuber, 1997).
+LSTM architecture is a special type of RNN, which is shown to perform faster and better for highly fluctuating time series than many other RNN architectures.
+An LSTM neuron is illustrated in Figure 3, where there is no direct connection between the input i_t and the output o_t gates.
+All the information flows through the cell state c_t , which is the actual memory of the LSTM neuron and it is regulated by the forget gate f_t to avoid indefinite growth and eventual network break down (Gers et al., 2000).
+Through the calibrated weights, f_t decides how much of the previous cell state(s) is preserved.
 LSTM algorithms are heavily used in a variety of sequential/temporal predictive modelling, from language processing (e.g. Gers and Schmidhuber (2001)) to short-term forecasting (e.g. Zhang et al. (2019)).
 However, they require large amounts of data and computational resources to reach their full potential and achieve a generic solution without over-fitting.
 Therefore, although RNNs (and LSTMs in particular) have additional capabilities of modelling longer-term temporal properties, they remain highly challenging to train especially with limited training data.
 In recent years, the transfer learning (or knowledge transfer) approach that addresses such problems (Pan and Yang, 2010) has been increasingly popular.
 The basic idea of the transfer learning is that a well-trained model and its hyper-parameters that involve rich knowledge of the target task can be used to guide the training of other models.

 Figure 3.
-LSTM Neuron with cell state $c_t$ , as well as input $i_t$ , output $o_t$ and forget $f_t$ gates. $x't$ and $h_t$ indicate the inputs and outputs of the neuron, respectively.
-The curves represent sigmoid gates, $\sigma$ .
+LSTM Neuron with cell state c_t , as well as input i_t , output o_t and forget f_t gates. x't and h_t indicate the inputs and outputs of the neuron, respectively.

-Throughout the rest of this section, we will firstly present the details of the architecture and the hyper-parameter tuning of an LSTM model fully trained on 3-hours of HAWC2 simulations and compare the initial performance of LSTM neurons with simpler perceptrons in FFNN.
-We will then challenge our LSTM network to perform on another case with a different inflow condition than the original training domain.
+205 Throughout the rest of this section, we will firstly present the details of the architecture and the hyper-parameter tuning of an LSTM model fully trained on 3-hours of HAWC2 simulations.
+We will then challenge our model to perform on another case with a different inflow condition than the original training domain.
 In pursuit of better performance on a different flow case, we will present the results from blind training as well as the transfer learning.
 We will then discuss their behaviour both in terms of the resulting error distributions and fitted parameters in between the layers.
-Finally, we will extend the application of the transfer learning to other flow cases, to demonstrate the flexibility and automation of the approach.
+Finally, we will extend the application 210 of the transfer learning to other flow cases, to demonstrate the flexibility and automation of the approach.